HOME

 Paris, 15 November 2024 Something reminded me the other day of a photo I took in Haiti many years ago.
 A collegue had at the time extragavantly praised it as "good enough for the National Geographic".
 Heady words!
 Hm...
 So I went and looked at it again, and I'm sorry to say I don't think it's good, at least not that good.
 Sigh!
 But I thought of other pictures I'd taken during that time, and I feel this one has held up.
 I took it one random evening from in front of the stage, looking through the lobby to the front doors.

 The Hotel Olaffson was a real landmark, a turn of the 20th Century gingerbread house, large enough to be converted into a small hotel, and later a serious (small) music venue that was destination for visitors and locals alike.
-It was the original for the Hotel Trianon in Grahame Greene's classic novel The Comedians and a large character in Herbert Gold's classic memoir of Haiti, The Best Nightmare on Earth.
+It was the original for the Hotel Trianon in Graham Greene's classic novel The Comedians and a large character in Herbert Gold's classic memoir of Haiti, The Best Nightmare on Earth.
 Also, for some time, my neighborhood bar...

 Infrared Photo of Manhattan Skyline From Behing the Jersey Palisades.